msridhar/NullAway-wiki/Configuration.md

 ## Command-Line Options

 The NullAway checker takes multiple configuration flags, in the format of [Error Prone's Command-Line Flags](http://errorprone.info/docs/flags).
-It will throw an error immediately upon loading if the `-XepOpt:NullAway:AnnotatedPackages` flag is not specified.
+Before version 0.12.3, NullAway throws an error immediately upon loading if the `-XepOpt:NullAway:AnnotatedPackages` flag is not specified.
+In versions 0.12.3 and after, NullAway requires exactly one of either the `-XepOpt:NullAway:AnnotatedPackages` flag or the `-XepOpt:NullAway:OnlyNullMarked` flag (see below).

 The following flags are currently supported; each of them can take multiple values as a comma separated list: